 If you rather want to listen to something modern, Eistnaflug is a must when planning out things to do in Iceland in July.
 This rock festival boasts genres like rock, punk, indie, and metal.
 The age limit is 18 years, and it takes place in the eastern part of Iceland, inviting you to see some of the lesser-visited areas of the island.

 This is a very exclusive festival, held in a town with no more than 110 inhabitants in another part of the east coast.
 The festival is held in an old fish factory and only sells 900 tickets each year!
 Bræðslan Festival is the perfect venue for an intimate music experience.
 There you get closer to the musicians without the overcrowded feeling of most other festivals.
 This area is surrounded by beautiful mountains, and accompanied by the crashing waves of the North Atlantic.
 The perfect pairing to the party vibe!

 Did you know that one of Iceland’s most exported commodities is culture?
-At LungA festival, you’ll experience just how creative the Icelandic nation is as a small town of roughly 700 people set up a weeklong arts festival.
-The aim of the festival is to strengthen awareness of art in different forms, and here people can enjoy everything from classic exhibitions to intricate workshops.
+At LungA Festival, you’ll experience just how creative the Icelandic nation is as a small town of roughly 700 people set up a weeklong arts festival.
+The aim of the festival is to strengthen awareness of art in different forms.
+Here, people can enjoy everything from classic exhibitions to intricate workshops.
 The festival ends with a large celebration in true Icelandic style; with concerts, dance, and a strong sense of community.

 With roots going back almost a millennium, Iceland has a long-lasting tradition of trade.
 In the northernmost part of Iceland is a small town called Gásir that offers up the opportunity for visitors to get a taste of medieval life.